ndd21/PHYS281/docs/demo-error-checking.md

    phrase your query with some context.
 You will learn to hone your [Google-fu](https://en.wiktionary.org/wiki/Google-fu) and pose better questions.
  * Use [StackOverflow](https://stackoverflow.com/).
-This a dedicated question and answer site for coding issues and many Google queries will point you to this site.
+This a dedicated question and answer site for programming issues and many Google queries will point you to this site.
 If asking questions on this site they should be specific and if possible include a short reproducible snippet of code that replicates your problem. **Do not** use StackOverflow to try and get the answer to your assignments. **Do not** post questions containing very large chunks of code with ambiguous